L3MON4D3/LuaSnip/DOC.md

 })
 ```

-# CLEANUP
+# Cleanup
-The function ls.cleanup()  triggers the `LuasnipCleanup` user-event, that you can listen to do some kind
+The function ls.cleanup()  triggers the `LuasnipCleanup` user event, that you
-of cleaning in your own snippets, by default it will  empty the snippets table and the caches of
+can listen to do some kind of cleaning in your own snippets; by default it will
-the lazy_load.
+empty the snippets table and the caches of the lazy_load.

 # Logging
-Luasnip uses logging to report unexpected program-states, and information on
+Luasnip uses logging to report unexpected program states, and information on
 what's going on in general.
 If something does not work as expected, taking a
 look at the log (and potentially increasing the loglevel) might give some good
 hints towards what is going wrong.

 The log is stored in `<vim.fn.stdpath("log")>/luasnip.log`
-(`<vim.fn.stdpath("cache")>/luasnip.log` for neovim-versions where
+(`<vim.fn.stdpath("cache")>/luasnip.log` for Neovim versions where
 `stdpath("log")` does not exist), and can be opened by calling `ls.log.open()`.
 The loglevel (granularity of reported events) can be adjusted by calling
 `ls.log.set_loglevel("error"|"warn"|"info"|"debug")`. `"debug"` has the highest